Hop, Skip, and Jump for Amazing Health Benefits

 Move fluid through your lymph glands

 Sometimes healthy living is much easier than we think.
 Numerous studies indicate that sitting for most of the day can lead to poor health. but hopping, skipping, and jumping will drastically improve overall health.
 With everyone in doors more because of the pandemic, it’s important to keep moving.
 Bouncing on a trampoline specifically offers amazing benefits that counter a sedentary lifestyle.
 Dr. Mercola says that if you spend most of your day indoors and seated, you need to go ahead and jump.
 He recommends, however, that before you begin to utilize a trampoline or rebounder, that you take every safety precaution in order to reduce the risk of injury.
 It is also wise to check with your healthcare provider before embarking on any big changes to your daily routine.

 A major benefit touted from jumping is that it gets the fluid moving through your lymph glands.
 Some studies suggest a connection between poor lymph circulation and cancer.
 Whether this is accurate or not the old adage is true that an ounce of prevention is worth a pound of cure.
 Even if hopping skipping and jumping do not affect the lymph system or prevent cancer, they each are beneficial in so many other ways.
 Senior citizens who keep moving, live longer and healthier than those who do not.
 For this reason, it is in your best interest to make no excuses and get moving ASAP.

 Jumping, in general, will improve your balance strengthen your immune system and also increase lymphatic flow.
 When you utilize a rebounder or trampoline you reduce the stress on knees and joints that jumping on the ground may cause.
 The lymph system works together with the other organs in your body and can get sluggish.
 Be careful however of fad diets and wonder drugs or supplements that promise to flush toxins from your lymphatic system.
-Hopping, skipping, and jumping will help you without any extreme measures.
+Hopping, skipping, and jumping will help you without your having to take any extreme measures.

 Jumping combats slouching